-(1) The ADU must be on a permanent foundation and meet all State of Wisconsin Uniform Dwelling Code (UDC) requirements (2) Floor area b.
-Maximum of 50 percent of the square footage of the principal dwelling unit not to exceed 1,000 square feet
+(1) The ADU must be on a permanent foundation and meet all State of Wisconsin Uniform Dwelling Code (UDC) requirements

+(2) Floor area
-(3) Lot size must meet current dimensional standards of the underlying zoning district.
-ADUs may not be approved on legal nonconforming lots.

-(4) ADUs must meet the same setback requirements as the principal residential structure as specified by the underlying zoning district.
+- a.
+Minimum of 400 square feet - b.
+Maximum of 50 percent of the square footage of the principal dwelling unit not to exceed 1,000 square feet - (3) Lot size must meet current dimensional standards of the underlying zoning district.
+ADUs may not be approved on legal nonconforming lots. - (4) ADUs must meet the same setback requirements as the principal residential structure as specified by the underlying zoning district. - (5).
+Height.
+The ADU must not exceed 20 feet in height. - (6).

-(6).
 Ownership.
-The owners of the parcel where the ADU is proposed must reside in the principal dwelling unit for at least ten months out of the year.

-(7) ADUs may not be used as Tourist Rooming Houses (TRHs) as defined by the State of Wisconsin.

-(8) ADUs are subject to home occupation regulations that apply to principal dwelling units.

-(9) Occupancy in an ADU is not to exceed one resident per 150 square feet of floor area.

-(10) ADUs must not exceed any maximum lot coverage requirements specified by the underlying zoning district.
+The owners of the parcel where the ADU is proposed must reside in the principal dwelling unit for at least ten months out of the year. - (7) ADUs may not be used as Tourist Rooming Houses (TRHs) as defined by the State of Wisconsin. - (8) ADUs are subject to home occupation regulations that apply to principal dwelling units. - (9) Occupancy in an ADU is not to exceed one resident per 150 square feet of floor area. - (10) ADUs must not exceed any maximum lot coverage requirements specified by the underlying zoning district.